SunLife: 1900 to 2000

 Sun Life Assurance Society's first monthly premium plan was introduced in 1900.
 Towards the end of that year, they became the first company in the industry to offer life assurance without a medical examination.
 In 1921, the non-medical scheme was finalised, meaning approved people aged 50 or over could get immediate whole of life cover without the need for a medical examination.

 In the years leading up to the Second World War, Sun Life Assurance Society owned East Hall, a house in the outskirts of Orpington.
 In 1938, it was made into a Southern Divisional Centre in preparation for the war.

 In 1965, the 155 years of close association between Sun Life and the Sun Fire Office came to an end.
 The break was a result of the formation of the Sun Alliance and London Group.
 When Sun Alliance made a successful bid for London Assurance, it resulted in a conflict of interest with Sun Life, so it was agreed that they would go their separate ways.

 From the 1970s SunLife split their headquarters between London and Bristol.
 The head office moved to Bristol in 1976–1977.
 Within a year, Sun Life began sending out direct mail.
 They introduced their very first plan for people aged over 50 in 1979.
 In 1982, they became the world's first life assurance company to announce a £200,000 non-medical limit.

 In 1992, French insurer UAP became Sun Life Assurance Society's major shareholder.
-Shortly after, Sun Life Assurance Society & Provincial Insurance Company merged and established the holding company, Sun Life & Provincial Holdings.
-In 1997 Axa, who had acquired UAP in 1996, transferred its Equity & Law business to Sun Life & Provincial Holdings increasing its holding in the company from 60% to 72%.
+In 1995, Sun Life Assurance Society merged with Provincial Insurance Company and established the holding company, Sun Life & Provincial Holdings.

 2000 to present

 In May 2000, Axa acquired all shares it did not already own in the company.
 The business was renamed Axa Sun Life Direct, and then Sun Life Direct in 2009.

 Axa sold its main life assurance business to Resolution Group in 2010 and continued to sell life insurance products through Sun Life Direct.
 Dean Lamble, formerly of Aviva, was appointed Managing Director.
 He was named CEO in 2016.

 Sun Life Direct rebranded to SunLife in 2014.
 In the same year, SunLife announced a range of savings products, including stocks and shares ISAs.

 In 2016, Axa sold its UK investment, pensions and insurance businesses, including SunLife, to UK insurer Phoenix Group in a £375 million deal.

+Phoenix Group became Standard Life plc in March 2026.